How many times my salary can I borrow for a mortgage?

 However, some lenders decide the loan amount on a case-by-case basis and don’t quote any maximum LTI.
 This is usually more specialist and niche lenders, rather than those on the high street.

-What impacts the mortgage multiplier you're offered?
+What impacts the income multiple you're offered?

-As well as the size of your salary, your employment type can also have an impact on the income multiple offered to you.
+• Employment type.
 Certain professionals and those with a very high salary or substantial assets (high net worth individuals) are typically offered a higher multiple of their income.
 Some lenders also increase the LTI for those in key worker roles.
+On the flip size, some lenders may offer a lower maximum LTI to higher risk borrowers, such as those who have recently started self-employment.

 What is the mortgage multiplier for couples and joint mortgages?